MatteoGioia/neuron/zettelkasten/University/Deep Learning and AI/DLAI V - Sgd.md

 5. <details markdown=1><summary markdown="span"> What are possible strategies to choose the learning rate? </summary>

     \
     The learning rate can be ==adaptive or follow a schedule==.
-For instance, it can decrease according to a decay parameter $\ro$.
+For instance, it can decrease according to a decay parameter $\rho$.
     ![](./static/DEEP/sgd3.png) \
     (Not sure about the graphs)